jtran1403/SearchGuardian/README.md

 #First steps to the SearchGuardian
 ##Requirements
 To be able to use this application, you will have to:
 1. Install [Ruby and Compass] (http://rubyinstaller.org/downloads/) because the bootstrap of the application requires it
 2. Install [NodeJS] (http://nodejs.org/)
 3. Reboot your machine to finish both installations properly
-5. Install Yeoman with the following [tutorial] (http://yeoman.io/learning/index.html)

-Further explanations for this last step are provided below if needed.
+5. Install Yeoman with the following [tutorial] (http://yeoman.io/learning/index.html) Further explanations for this last step are provided below if needed.

 ##Installing Yeoman
 1. Open a console
 2. Type the command line : `npm install -g yo`

 ##Launching the application

 Now that you have Yeoman installed, you need to:

 1. Open a console and go to the repository where you want to create the folder for the project (e.g. in your "Documents" folder)
-2. Create the new folder with the following commandliens
+2. Create the new folder with the following command lines
 ```sh
 mkdir searchguardian-project
 cd searchguardian-project